prebid/Prebid.js/getting-started.md

 ###What is Prebid.js?

-> Prebid.js is an open source Javascript framework to help publishers integrate and manage pre-bid partners without writing custom code or increasing page load times.
+> Prebid.js is an open source Javascript framework to help publishers integrate and manage header bidding partners without writing custom code or increasing page load times.
 Prebid.js is 100% open source and free for anyone to use.
-[Learn more about pre-bid here.]()

 * It has clean, built-in support for all major bidders (Amazon, AppNexus, Rubicon, etc), as well as major ad servers (DFP, OAS, AdTech).
 * Prebid.js has solved many known problems publishers are facing - high latency, unfair auction mechanics, long development time, confusing line item and targeting setup.
 * Plugging in prebid.js is easy.
-Adding new pre-bid bidders is a matter of adding tag Ids into a JSON config.
+Adding new header bidding bidders is a matter of adding tag Ids into a JSON config.

 <br>